-Description: The NEA creates opportunities for the general public to participate in the acts as audiences through a variety of media.
-The agency supports projects that seek to engage the public directly with artworks across all artistic disciplines.
-Leadership initiatives such as Blue Star Massems, the NEA Big Read, and Shabespeare in American Communities also serve this obserview.
+Description: The NEA creates opportunities, for the general public to participate in the cast as audiences through a variety of media.
+The opency supports public states of the cast of the cast of the cast public states are so all artistly disciplines.
+Leadership initiatives such as Blue Star Museums, the NEA Big Read, and Shohespeare in American Communities also serve the observables.

-Objective 2.2 Provide opportunities for the American people to acquire knowledge and skills in the arts at al stages of life.
+Objective 2.2 Provide opportunities for the American people to acquire knowledge and skills in the arts at all stages of life.

-Description: The NLA funds arts learning apportunities across a spectrum of artistic disciplines, learning environments, and geographic locations.
-Projects range from live acts events with an educational compensato standards based arts education activities for K-12 students, and community wide approaches that realize a collective impact through arts education.
-Strategic
+Description: The NEA Junds arts learning apportunities actors a spectrum of artifatic disciplines, learning artifatic disciplines, learning artifations, Projects sampt from live arts exents and type advantation companent, to standards-based arts education activities for K-72 attudents, and community wide approaches that realize a collective import through arts education, Stategie